Skip to main content

 Writing

-• the level of formality should be inverse to the topic’s novelty: the weirder something is, the more formal.
+• constant level novelty: the level of formality should be inverse to the topic’s novelty: the weirder something is, the more formal.
 For ‘safer’ topics, one should cut loose with the humor, epigraphs, typographical stunts and experiments, etc.

 • I try to avoid hedging and qualifying, even at the risk of making overly-strong claims.
 It is a slippery slope.

-• Because it is so reference-heavy, it risks becoming unreadable without great attention to reducing reader fatigue: the reader needs assistance navigating all the links, in the form of link-icons, deferring content to popups, collapses, standardization of vocabulary, and so on.
+• Hide details using site features: Because it is so reference-heavy, without great attention to reducing reader fatigue, it risks becoming an unreadable sea of citations & opaque hyperlinks & blockquotes: the reader needs assistance navigating all the links, in the form of link-icons, deferring content to popups, collapses, standardization of vocabulary, and so on.

 These features may strike the first-time reader as clutter, but they are designed for the power-user.
 After enough experience, they will come to appreciate it.

-• The appearance and readability of the Markdown source code is almost as important as the final product.
+• Long-term maintenance matters: The readability of the Markdown source code is almost as important as the final product.

 If the author cannot read it, then they cannot easily improve it, and they will not enjoy writing, and risk aversion or burnout.